SELECTION OF QUESTIONS AND ANSWERS

 AUGUST 1999 PART 2

 Thank you for your kindness in continuing to provide so much high quality information on Chi Kung and the Martial Arts through your Web Site.
 I would like to ask you some further questions on Zhan Zhuang.
 Some systems of Zhan Zhuang seem to make use of other positions in addition to the Three Circle Stance.
-For example I came across one method of training that included such positions as holding your hands up at about the level of your ears as though you were catching a large ball.
-Holding out your arms horizontally to the sides as though you were trying to maintain your balance in a stream of water.
-Holding an imaginary balloon in front of the lower dan tien.
+For example I came across one method of training that included such positions as holding your hands up at about the level of your ears as though you were catching a large ball; holding out your arms horizontally to the sides as though you were trying to maintain your balance in a stream of water; and holding an imaginary balloon in front of the lower dan tien.

 — Alan, UK